nealbob/nealbob.github.io/_posts/2016-10-1-MLfordummies.md

 The basic suggestion then is to use ML only when you have lots of data.
 In practice, the best option will depend on a range of factors including the type of the data available and the research objectives.
 Here are a few thoughts:

 - No doubt, ML is suited to applications with larger data sets.
-But what constitutes large depends on the problem, including the number of $X$'s and the amount of noise involved.
+But what constitutes large depends on the problem, including the number of \\(X\\)'s and the amount of noise involved.
 Further, with sophisticated ML algorithms the level of 'generalization' will adapt (or at least can be manually tuned) to suit the data (i.e., ML may still work with smaller data sets, just with higher generalization)
-- If interest resides in measuring the marginal effect of specific $X$'s traditional methods may be a better idea.
+- If interest resides in measuring the marginal effect of specific \\(X\\)'s traditional methods may be a better idea.
 Although, in many cases marginal response information can still be extracted from ML methods if required.
 - If the focus is on prediction then ML may be more appropriate.
 As Varian points out there are many applications in economics which can be cast as prediction problems (besides forecasting) including program evaluation.
 In my experience the field of productivity measurement is also suited to ML methods: predicting and ranking firm performance is the main focus (in fact non-parametric methods - like [DEA](https://www.google.com.au/webhp?sourceid=chrome-instant&rlz=1C1DIMA_enAU704AU704&ion=1&espv=2&ie=UTF-8#safe=off&q=data+envelopment+analysis) - have a history in this area).
 - In many cases, both types of analysis may be applied.
 In some cases ML and econometrics can even be complimentary.
 For example, you might use ML to identify the key explanatory variables from a large set (aka feature selection), then estimate marginal responses using econometrics.